Aaryan-Dev/minecraft-mini_project/README.md

 # Welcome to React three fiber Minecraft

 This project is just me trying to mimic Minecraft in React.
-How i did it can be seen in this Youtube video:

 Demo: https://sparkly-cuchufli-31680a.netlify.app/